Papatoetoe: Hunter's Corner

 Hunter's Corner has become a popular shopping area for shoppers of Indian origin.
 Hunter's Corner accounts for 60 retail outlets of which about 40 have some form of Indian flavour.

 Hunter's Corner used to be a notorious area for prostitution in the early 2000s due to it being relatively safer compared to similar town centres in South Auckland, however prostitution has largely disappeared in recent times after strong opposition from local residents.

 Hunters Plaza

 The Hunters Plaza shopping mall opened in 1991 and was upgraded in 2015.
-It features 47 stores, including Kmart and Countdown.
+It features 47 stores, including Kmart and Woolworths.

 Transport

 Papatoetoe contains two train stations within the suburban limits.
 These include the Papatoetoe railway station situated in Old Papatoetoe and nearby Puhinui railway station situated in Puhinui Road.
 Both the Eastern Line and the Southern Line services both train stations.
 During peak times there is a train approximately every 5 minutes heading towards Britomart.
 It takes approximately 30 minutes from Papatoetoe railway station into Britomart.
 The Puhinui Station Interchange was upgraded in July 2021 to provide a rapid transit network to Auckland Airport, as well as forming a connection with Manukau.
 It takes approximately 10–12 minutes from Puhinui Station to Auckland Airport.

 Auckland Southern Motorway and Southwestern Motorway connect Papatoetoe with Auckland City and Manukau.
 Southwestern Motorway interchanges are on Puhinui Road to the south and Massey Road in Māngere East to the north.
 The Southern Motorway interchange is on East Tamaki Road.